No Doc Loans

 In other words no doc loans are a “rate for risk” type product.
 The higher the risk you are to the lender, the more expensive your loan will be.

-If you are looking for a short term caveat loan then you can expect to pay 24% p.a. or above.
+If you are looking for a short term caveat loan then you can expect to pay 24% – 76% p.a.
 In most cases this type of caveat lending does not benefit the borrower and so we will not help you to apply for a loan like this except in exceptional circumstances.

 Why do they call it an 'Asset Lend'?